niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 # 7. Rules for model components

-These rules apply to model components in both the CMF and XSD representations of [conforming namespaces](#def).
+These rules apply to model components in both the CMF and XSD representations of [<span class="termRef">conforming namespaces</span>](#def-conforming-namespace).
 In CMF, the representation is a Namespace object in a CMF model file.
 In XSD, it is a schema document.

 * Rules for names of components appear in [section 7.1](#71-rules-for-component-names)
 * Rules for documentation of components appear in [section 7.2](#72-rules-for-component-documentation)